Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Comparison with cosmological simulations

 Appendix \ref{sec:cosmo_sims} describes the four independent cosmological hydrodynamical simulation suites used in this comparison (\textsc{Horizon-AGN}, \textsc{Hydrangea}, \textsc{TNG100}, and \textsc{TheThreeHundred GIZMO 7K}), their physical models, resolution, and cluster sample selection.

 We measure orbital energies, angular momenta, and radial density profiles for the stellar and DM components of clusters within $R_{200}$.
 To isolate the diffuse intracluster component, we remove particles assigned to identified substructures following the masking procedure of \citet{Butler2025}.
+We do not attempt to separate the central galaxy from the diffuse ICL component, treating them as a single combined stellar population.
 DM particles associated with subhaloes are excluded, and star particles within four times the stellar half-mass radius $R_{1/2}$ of any subhalo are excluded.
 For low-mass subhaloes with $M_{\star}<10^{11}\,\mathrm{M}{\odot}$, the exclusion radius is fixed to the 84th-percentile value of each cluster’s $R_{1/2}$ distribution measured at $M_{\star}=10^{11}\,\mathrm{M}_{\odot}$ \footnote{Note that our measurements differ slightly from \citet{Butler2025}, who use the geometric mean of the projected half-mass radius in the $x$, $y$, and $z$ projections.
 For consistency across all simulations, we instead adopt the three-dimensional half-mass radius.}.
 Subhalo identification is performed using each simulation suite's native structure finder.
 For stellar particles, the masking procedure relies only on subhalo centroids and exclusion radii, making it robust to differences in structure finder across simulations.
 Given the low DM substructure mass fractions typical of clusters \citep{Giocoli2010}, the method is similarly insensitive to variations in how DM subhaloes are defined.

 Specific orbital energies and angular momenta of the un-masked particles are computed in the same way as described in Section \ref{sec:setup}.
 We calculate the mean specific energy ratios $\langle \varepsilon \rangle_{\star}/\langle \varepsilon \rangle_{\rm DM}$ and mean specific angular momentum ratios $\langle h \rangle_{\star}/\langle h \rangle_{\rm DM}$ for the diffuse stellar and DM components of each cluster, allowing direct comparison with the population-averaged predictions from our controlled merger simulations.